michaelenger/brage/README.md

 Assets are files in the `assets` subdirectory and are copied directly to an `assets` subdirectory in the target path when building the site.

+### RSS Feed

+If there are any posts in the site, it will generate a feed.rss file alongside the main index file which contains an RSS feed for all the posts.

 ## Building

 To build a binary that can work as a part of a GitHub Actions pipeline you need to run the following command: